takelley1/linux-notes/git.md

 `git add -A` = stage all modified files, including deleted files
 `git add -u` = stage all modified files

-`git checkout [commit hash] -- ./file1 ../file2` = revert file1 and file2 to the specified commit

 #### setup

 configuring user information used across all local repositories